Handssoap/Fitness-App/doc/sprint0/PB.md

 ## User Story 9:

-As a new user, I want to be able to register for an account
+**As a new user**, I want to be able to register for an account

 - **Critera of Satisfaction**:
   - register using email, and password

 ## User Story 10:

-As an active user, I can view a list of my workout plans completed in the past
+**As an active user**, I can view a list of my workout plans completed in the past

 - **Critera of Satisfaction**:
   - the list can be in another tab